hitbug-exe/Valiant/README.md

 ## License

 *License?* Valiant is like a rebellious teenager, it refuses to be bound by rules and regulations.
 However, we understand that the real world requires some sort of legal framework.
 So, here's the deal: you can use Valiant for whatever purposes you want, but don't come crying to me if something goes wrong.
 In other words, use it at your own risk.
-And hey, if you make millions using Valiant, just remember to send me a postcard from your private island.
-Deal?
-Deal.